gitdode/avrrfm/README.md

 when the temperature of the transmitter is below 10°C and above 40°C, while the receiver temperature is at 20°C. The receiver does not seem to be prone to temperature changes.
-Increasing frequency deviation to 10 kHz and Receiver Bandwidth to 20.8 kHz, temperature susceptibility is eliminated; when testing with transmitter temperature from -20°C to 50°C, packet transmission is perfectly reliable.
+Increasing frequency deviation to 10 kHz and receiver bandwidth to 20.8 kHz, temperature susceptibility is eliminated; when testing with transmitter temperature from -20°C to 50°C, packet transmission is perfectly reliable.